How to Know If You Live in a Flood Zone

 Understanding flood zones

-• Zone A: This is the most common flood zone, and there are five types of Zone A floodplains.
-If you live in a Zone A flood zone, it means you're in a special flood hazard area that's not coastal.
+• Zone A: Structures in five types of Zone A areas are non-coastal areas with a high risk of flooding.
+It's also the most common type of flood zone.
 The type of Zone A that applies to your home will impact your flood insurance premium.

 • Zone D: This zone indicates a possible risk of flooding, but the hazard level is undetermined.

-• Zone V: This is a special flood hazard area with high risk for floods in coastal areas.
+• Zone V & VE: This is a coastal flood hazard area with high risk for floods in coastal areas.
+In many cases, flood insurance is mandatory for residents of these areas.

 Keep track of changes